 One downside of living in Westernport is that it can take a long time to commute to work.
 In Westernport, the average commute to work is 31.48 minutes, which is quite a bit higher than the national average.

-In terms of college education, Westernport is nearly on par with the US average for all cities of 21.84%: 17.74% of adults 25 and older in Westernport have a bachelor's degree or advanced degree.
+The education level of Westernport citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.74% of adults 25 and older in Westernport have a college degree.

 The people who call Westernport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Westernport residents report their race to be White, followed by Asian.
 Important ancestries of people in Westernport include German, Irish, Italian, English, and Polish.